aslze/aslzip/README.md

 # aslzip

-A Zip file compress/uncompress extension library for ASL
+A Zip file compress/uncompress extension library for ASL.
+It is based on the *miniz* library.

-This might be merged into the ASL library in the future.
+It might be merged into the ASL library in the future.

 You can read a specific contained file as a string or as a binary blob.
 Or you can